How to find local construction cleanup leads

 - Also SEARCH the Facebook and Twitter platforms themselves to find these pages, or to find recent construction news for your area.
 (Twitter search is especially good for this).

-- If you don’t have much of an online presence yet, take an hour or so to create a nice (complete) LinkedIn profile.
+- If you have little of an online presence yet, take an hour to create a nice (complete) LinkedIn profile.
 The more laser focused you can make this profile on construction cleaning, the better your results are going to be.

 Lead source #3 – Construction industry online directories/ bidding & project platforms